 Your body translates these messages and determines that it is time for food.

-Your body is savvy and wants to help you stay at this perfect set point.
-When you ignore the natural cues of hunger and fullness, you impair your body’s efforts.
+Your body is savvy and wants to help you stay at this set point.
+When you ignore the natural cues of hunger and fullness, you get in the way of your body’s efforts.

-The research confirms that when allow yourself to become overly hungry, you are more likely to turn to sugar and refined carbs to boost your energy levels.
+Research confirms that when get too hungry (ravenous), you are more likely to turn to sugar and refined carbs to boost your energy levels.